TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink/Index.rst

 section
 =======

-.. container:: table-row

-   Property
+:aspect:`Property`
    section

-   Data type
+:aspect:`Data type`
    :ref:`data-type-string` / :ref:`stdwrap`

-   Description
+:aspect:`Description`
    If this value is present, it's prepended with a "#" and placed after any internal URL to another page in TYPO3.

    This is used create a link, which jumps from one page directly the section on another page.

 .. _typolink-ATagParams: